ffrankies/kindschi-fellowship-journal/README.md

 - Creating batches will cause more overhead, and more 'meaningless' data because the batches will have to be padded.
 - There is a minor dilemma in choosing which token to use to batch the data.
 Currently, I am using the 'end token', although a case can be made for creating another special token used exclusively for batches.
 - The data for my Kindschi research itself will be available soon.

+## Week 6

+### Major Happenings

+- Created a batchmaker file that converts training data into batches.
+- Got a look at sample data for my research.
+It seems straightforward, but will need to be re-formatted for it to work with the model.
+- Got more ideas on how to measure the accuracy of the network.

+### Roadblocks

+- The batchmaker does not work with the network yet - it'll have to be adjusted to work with the new batches.

+### Prospective

+- Re-formatting the data could take a while.
+There's also the question of the time-steps to take into account.
+Do I look at the data in terms of days, in terms of hours, or just in terms of number of movements?
+- I might want to change the RNN type I use to a dynamic rnn, to allow for batches with different sizes.